gavin-ho1/canvas-gpa-calculator/README.md

 # Canvas GPA Calculator
 Chrome Extension that calculates GPA on Canvas when blocked by a teacher because I couldn't find a good workaround online.

+## **⚠DISCLAIMER⚠**
+This Chrome Extension is not given permissions to store any senstive/private content (browser history, passwords, etc).
+It is literally **IMPOSSIBLE** to get this information without permissions.

+Permissons are specified in the `manifest.json` file, under the key `"permissions"` as shown below:

+> `"permissions": ["storage"],`

+The `"storage"` permission is used to store grades calculated by the extension.
+This is the only permission used, and there is no way to send this information to and external third party.

+This code does **NOT** "hack" or break into Canvas or any site to get information on grades, it simply takes the already given information on the webpage and calculates it.
+This would be the same as if a human copy/pasted their own grades from the Canvas webpage and calculated them manually.
+This extension simply automates that process for the user's convience.

 ## Installation Guide
 1. Download zip file from lastest release (or just source code) and unzip
 2. In your browser, go to chrome://extensions/ in your browser